ComplianceAsCode/content/README.md

 and install it via `make install`.
 Please see the [BUILD.md](BUILD.md) document for more info.

+Or you can download pre-built SSG zip archive from [latest release](https://github.com/OpenSCAP/scap-security-guide/releases/latest).

 ## Usage
 We assume you have installed SCAP Security Guide system-wide into a standard location as instructed in the previous section.